ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 scene.add(mesh);
 ```

-Now try running the code, by pushing the `Run` button at the top of the Replit window.
+Run the code now by pushing the "Run" button at the top of the Replit window.
 You should see your first scene, an orange cube:

 ![creating a new Replit project](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/player_box.png)

-The `MeshBasicMaterial` does not look 3D, it would be better to have a material that light can interact with so that we can get some depth to our player box.
+The `MeshBasicMaterial` does not look 3D.
+It would be better to have a material that light can interact with so that we can get some depth to our player box.
 Replace your material with the following material:

 ```javascript
 const material = new THREE.MeshLambertMaterial({ color: 0xe56956 });